GrantFS/font-awesome/README.md

 # FontAwesome

-FontAwesome is a Laravel Package currently designed to work with laravel 5.3+
+FontAwesome is a Laravel Package for Font Awesome 5

 ## Installation